 5-15 weeks is a very large variation and it can be difficult to know exactly how long your filter will last.
 The company has actually developed an algorithm that judges the lifespan of your filter based on your local AQI and the average length of wear per day (and type of exercise).

-So far my mask lifespan has gone down to 93% (1% per day) and this is with an average AQI of around 50 and one hour of wear per day.
+So far my mask lifespan has gone down to 93% (1% per day) and this is with an average AQI of around 50 and 2-3 hours of wear per day.
 With this usage, it seems that I can expect 100 days of wear per filter.
 However, this will depend upon your personal usage habits.

 The Nano Light does have a few downsides, and perhaps the biggest of these is the cost.
 It’s a big leap to go out and purchase a mask that has an initial cost as high as the masks from R-PUR and I think that it will stop many people from considering the mask.

 Due to the high filtration of the mask, it’s also significantly more difficult to breathe through than many other cloth masks and surgical masks.
 While it provides far more protection than the standard surgical mask, and more than many cloth masks, this does come at the cost of breathing resistance.